 Additionally, if one or more persons is deemed wholly dependent, they generally receive the whole of the benefits – those who are partially dependent receive none.
 In the event that more than one person is wholly dependent, any benefit is split evenly between those people.

-Can Non-Resident Workers’ Families Receive Workplace Death Benefits in South Carolina?
+Can Non-Resident Workers’ Family Members Receive Workplace Death Benefits in South Carolina?

 Section 42-9-290 states that eligible aliens not residents of the United States or Canada are compensated just as residents with a few exceptions: